 10 Jan Brockton Hospital School of Nursing Programs

 Brockton Hospital School of Nursing is a nursing school based in Brockton, MA, Massachusetts.
-There are currently 274 students enrolled in this school.
-Brockton Hospital School of Nursing is an accredited college.
-The school offers following nursing degree programs: Diploma.
+There are currently 274 students enrolled.
+Brockton Hospital School of Nursing is an accredited college and offers a Diploma in nursing.

-Brockton Hospital School of Nursing (BHSN) is a private co-educational institution which is a part of Signature Healthcare.
+Brockton Hospital School of Nursing (BHSN) is a private co-educational institution that is a part of Signature Healthcare.
 As the only hospital-based nursing institution in the state of Massachusetts, BHSN has created a sound reputation in providing quality nursing education.
-Through the years, Brockton Hospital School of Nursing has produced more than 2000 nurses who are mostly from the southern part of Massachusetts.
+Through the years, Brockton Hospital School of Nursing has produced more than 2,000 nurses mostly from the southern part of Massachusetts.

-The nursing programs of BHSN are accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Commonwealth of Massachusetts Board of Registration in Nursing.
-The school is also affiliated with Fisher College in providing a two-year day and four-year weekend or evening nursing programs.
-Students who graduated in any of these programs will earn a Diploma in Nursing, and those who are eligible for an Associate in Science degree at Fisher College will also be awarded such degree.
+The nursing programs at BHSN are accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Commonwealth of Massachusetts Board of Registration in Nursing.
+The school is affiliated with Fisher College in providing two-year day and four-year weekend or evening nursing programs.
+Students who graduate in any of these programs will earn a Diploma in Nursing, and those eligible for an Associate in Science degree at Fisher College will also be awarded such degree.

 The Day Program of Brockton Hospital School of Nursing is designed for students to earn a Diploma in Nursing in a span of two years.
-This program combines classroom instruction, skills training, and hands-on clinical practice in an affiliated health care facility, either at Brockton Hospital or other outside agencies in Massachusetts.
-Students have to attend classes and nursing clinicals five days a week from 7 am to 5 pm.
-In this schedule, two days per week is dedicated for clinical rotations.
-The number of hours for the clinical training will also depend on which rotation a student is scheduled.
+The program combines classroom instruction, skills training, and hands-on clinical practice in an affiliated healt care facility, either at Brockton Hospital or other outside agencies in Massachusetts.
+Students must attend classes and nursing clinicals five days a week from 7 am to 5 pm.
+In this schedule, two days per week is dedicated to clinical rotations.
+The number of hours for the clinical training will depend on which rotation for which a student is scheduled.

 Weekend or Evening Program

-Brockton Hospital School of Nursing is also providing a very convenient option for individuals who want to become Registered Nurses but cannot commit to attending a full-time study.
-The weekend or evening program is tailor-made for these type of students who want to finish a Diploma in Nursing in a span of four years.
+Brockton Hospital School of Nursing also provides a very convenient option for individuals who want to become Registered Nurses but cannot commit to full-time study.
+The weekend or evening program is tailor-made for students who want to finish a Diploma in Nursing in a span of four years.

-The curriculum provides a lot of flexibility, especially to those who are currently employed.
-Students have to attend two evenings per week of classes, and their clinical placements will be held every Friday or Saturday evenings, or every other weekend on both Saturday and Sunday.
-However, first-year students will be scheduled to attend two nights per week of classes.
-For their first ten weeks in the program, their clinical simulation lab will be conducted every Friday evening, which will, later on, change to Saturday night in the last five weeks.
+The curriculum provides considerable flexibility, especially for those currently employed.
+Students must attend two evenings per week of classes, and their clinical placements will be held every Friday or Saturday evening, or every other weekend on both Saturday and Sunday.
+First-year students will be scheduled to attend two nights per week of classes.
+During their first ten weeks in the program, their clinical simulation lab will be conducted every Friday evening, which later will change to Saturday nights in the last five weeks.

-Clinical rotations for the weekend or evening program will be held at Brockton Hospital or other outside agencies.
-Students have to be responsible for providing their transportation, particularly in going to their clinical training, and they must not create absences to avoid missing some important lessons or skills enhancement.
+Clinical rotations for the weekend or evening program are held at Brockton Hospital or other outside agencies.
+Students are responsible for providing their transportation, particularly going to clinical training, and they must not miss important lessons or skill enhancements.

 Licensed Practical Nurse Educational Mobility

-Licensed Practical Nurses (LPN) may advance their place at the time they gain admission to Brockton Hospital School of Nursing.
+Licensed Practical Nurses (LPN) may advance at the time they gain admission to Brockton Hospital School of Nursing.
 This educational mobility is only offered to Licensed Practical Nurses who have graduated from a state-approved school and have passed the state licensing exam.
-These students will automatically advance into coursework like NU 102 or NU 2102A, Nursing Fundamentals, and Family Health, surpassing NU 101 and NU 1101A/B. Nevertheless, LPNs can also challenge this coursework by taking an exam.
-The exam is a combined theory and medication or math components, and it costs $300 payable to BHSN.
+These students will automatically advance into coursework like NU 102 or NU 2102A, Nursing Fundamentals, and Family Health, surpassing NU 101 and NU 1101A/B. Nevertheless, LPNs can eliminate this coursework by taking an exam.
+The exam has combined theory and medication or math components, and it costs $300 payable to BHSN.

-Licensed Practical Nurses who want to gain admission to Brockton Hospital School of Nursing are encouraged to attend a transition workshop.
-Such group discussion is facilitated by the nursing faculty to provide the participants an opportunity to share or discuss the topics that are relevant to the LPN to RN role transition.
+Licensed Practical Nurses who want to gain admission to the Brockton Hospital School of Nursing are encouraged to attend a transition workshop.
+The group discussion is facilitated by the nursing faculty to provide participants with an opportunity to share or discuss topics relevant to the LPN to RN role transition.
 During the seminar, LPNs will be reviewing assessment abilities, nursing skills, calculations, test taking strategies, and learning systems.
-Participants will also explore different learning resources within the school or through online.
+Participants will explore different learning resources within the school or online.
 The LPN transition seminar is not graded and has no fee, but attendance is necessary to support the participant’s success.

-Furthermore, students have to attach the necessary requirements with their completed application form.
-These are the required essay, official high school transcripts with a GPA of 3.0 or a proof of GED equivalent, S.A.T. scores for students who graduated from high school in less than five years and official college transcripts if applicable.
-Applicants must also have a grade of B or above in Algebra and Biology coursework, an official TOEFL result, a proof of permanent residency, letters of recommendation, and a copy of a current and unencumbered LPN license for Licensed Practical Nurses.
+Furthermore, students must attach the necessary requirements with their completed application forms.
+It includes the required essay, official high school transcripts with a GPA of 3.0 or a proof of GED equivalent, S.A.T. scores for students who graduated from high school within less than five years and official college transcripts if applicable.
+Applicants must have a grade of B or above in Algebra and Biology coursework, an official TOEFL result, proof of permanent residency, letters of recommendation, and a copy of a current and unencumbered LPN license for Licensed Practical Nurses.

-The nursing programs of Brockton Hospital School of Nursing also has physical requirements to their students.
-Applicants are advised to read these requirements before applying for the role of Registered Nurses involves physical activities with patients or residents.
+The nursing programs of Brockton Hospital School of Nursing have physical requirements for students.
+Applicants are advised to read these requirements before applying for the role of Registered Nurse as it involves physical activities with patients or residents.

-The Day and Weekend or Evening programs of BHSN has different tuition cost.
-As of the year, 2015 to 2016, students attending a day program will pay around $10, 621 to $11, 548 per semester, depending on the number of credits obtained and other miscellaneous fees.
-On the other hand, students attending a weekend or evening program will pay as little as $5,527 to $6,895 per semester, also depending on their credit hours and other known charges such as technology fee, NCLEX prep fee, graduation fee, and many others.
+The Day and Weekend or Evening programs of BHSN have different tuition costs.
+As of the year 2015 to 2016, students attending a day program paid around $10, 621 to $11, 548 per semester, depending on the number of credits obtained and other miscellaneous fees.
+On the other hand, students attending a weekend or evening program paid as little as $5,527 to $6,895 per semester, depending on their credit hours and other known charges such as technology fee, NCLEX prep fee, graduation fee, and many others.